AlparslanErol/Web_Scraping_Assignments/README.md

 ```
 > **Deadline:** 11.04.2021 - 23:59

+### Folder ``07``
+In this folder, you can find the sixth assignment of the course which is ``Exercises in HTML parsing``
+and my solution.\
+There are 1 main exercise in this assignment with 4 sub points,
+1.  **Selenium Bot**\
+In this task ``campuswire.com`` is used to scrap data.

+You can find the exact definitions of points:
+- Write a ``selenium``bot, that will log into a Campuswire account, and will send itself (its .py file, not it's code)
+to your tutor.

+> Here is the process of selenium bot:
+> - Connect to campuswire.com.
+> - Take e-mail and password as an input of login process and login the user account.
+> - Search the name of tutor from the people list.
+> - Send messages to tutor about the homework and upload homework file as ```.py``` file.

+> **Deadline:** 18.04.2021 - 23:59

 ### Virtual Environment with Project Requirements
 > ``Python 3.9.0`` was used to develop for the homework assignments.\
 > You can find the required python packages and their versions in ``requirements.txt`` file.\